Jamie3213/reverse_geocoding/README.md

 ## Testing the Functionality

 We're now in a position to actually test the functionality of our new Elasticsearch index.
-The example below (see ```/notebooks/example.ipynb``` in this repo) gives an example of this, reverse geo-coding the coordinates of all Manchester-based postcodes in England.
+The example below (see ```/notebooks/example.ipynb``` in this repo) gives an example of this, reverse geo-coding the coordinates of all Manchester-based postcodes in England (obtained [here](https://www.townslist.co.uk)).
 Note the use of the Elasticsearch Multi-Search API; whilst this requires some very specific formatting (grouping our queries into batches of New-Line Delimited JSON), the performance gain is well worth the extra effort.
 The Notebook contains a comparison between the Multi-Search API and naive looping with the Search API for 1,000 queries, with the Multi-Search API performing roughly nine times faster:

 ```python
 from elasticsearch import Elasticsearch, helpers